kondoumh/sbe/README.md

 # sbe - Scrapbox in Electron
-Desktop Scrapbox App by Electron WebView.
+A unofficial Scrapbox Desktop App by Electron.

 ## Features